oxnz/oxnz.github.io/_posts/2016-03-21-mysql-primer-performance.md

 ### InnoDB-Specific Optimization

-InnoDB uses clustered index, so the length of PRIMARY KEY is extremely important
+InnoDB uses clustered index, so the length of PRIMARY KEY is extremely important.

-The rows are always dynamic, using VARCHAR instead of CHAR is almost always better
+The rows are always dynamic, using VARCHAR instead of CHAR is almost always better.

 Maintenance operations needed after many UPDATE/DELETE operations, cause the pages can become underfilled.